Secodis/TSS-WEB/C_Implementation_Requirements/10_Data-Security.md

 1. Transmission of sensitive data SHOULD generally only be possible via TLS/HTTPS.
 2. In cases where access requires HTTPS, requests via HTTP MUST be redirected to HTTPS.
 This SHOULD be implemented with a permanent redirection (HTTP 301).
 3. HTTPS servers MUST only support current secure ciphers and protocols.
 Insecure ones (e.g. SSLv2, TLSv1.0, TLSv1.1 and RC4 cipher) MUST be deactivated.
-4. Confidential data MUST only be sent within the HTTP Request Body (e.g. via HTTP POST) but not within URLs (exception: object IDs).
+4. Confidential data MUST only be sent within the HTTP request body (e.g. via HTTP POST) or header but not within URLs.
 5. Transmission on untrusted channels (e.g. the Internet) MUST
     - only be possible with HTTPS using valid certificates.
     - using HTTP Strict Transport Security (HSTS) headers and